Quantum Approximate Optimization Algorithm with Cat Qubits: QAOA with cat qubits

 where the numerator is the expected cut value with $\hat \rho$ the density matrix output from QAOA, and $C_\text{max}$ is the value of the maximum cut.
 The simulation results are presented in \figref{fig:max-cut-results}.
-For both cases, the approximation ratio first increases at increasing $p$, and then starts decreasing when $p$ is sufficiently high so that the noise in the gates for implementing the QAOA sequence makes it less advantageous to use large depth circuits.
+For both standard and cat-qubits, the approximation ratio first increases at increasing $p$, and then starts decreasing when $p$ is sufficiently high so that the noise in the gates for implementing the QAOA sequence makes it less advantageous to use large depth circuits.
 The results show that given the same average gate fidelities, the approximation ratio obtained for the KNR device is higher than for the standard qubit device for all iteration levels $p$, thereby indicating an advantage in the use of the former qubit implementation over the latter.
-For the case of standard qubits, the highest approximation ratio is achieved for $p=3$ while for cat qubits the highest approximation ratio is achieved for $p=4$.
 The numerical method used to achieve the classical optimization of the various QAOA instances is described in \appref{app:approxr}, where we also report on the simulation results for the approximation ratios corresponding to the ideal case, the use of cat qubits, and of standard qubits respectively, without averaging over the random instances.

+We provide an explanation for the better performance of cat qubits, by looking at how errors are transformed during the $R_X(\theta)$ and $R_{ZZ}(\Theta)$ gates.
+As discussed, the dominant error mechanism, i.e. single-photon losses, translates into $\hat{Z}$-errors in the cat qubit.
+Consider a $\hat Z$ error occurring before the $R_X(\theta)$ gate.
+By commuting this error through the gate, we derive the following: